Adikesava Perumal Temple, Thiruvattar: Architecture and history

 The temple architecture is a fusion of Dravidian and Kerala styles of architecture, with wooden pillars, doors and roofs.
 The Temple is surrounded by a thirty-feet-high fort wall.
 The outer corridor stand on 224 stone pillars.
 The adjacent forward facing mandapams includes sculptures and art works which depicts events from Ramayana.
 It also portrays Gods and Goddesses from Hindu mythology including Shiva, Parvati and Sri Krishna etc. The Lord is lying on His snake couch and has to be viewed through three doors.
-We could see Lord Shiva near Lord Adikesava Perumal inside the sannidhi.
+Lord Shiva is near Lord Adikesava Perumal inside the sannidhi.
 Deepalakshmis are many but none resembles the other.
-The Otraikkal Mandapam (single stone hall), made of a single stone 3 feet thick, is a marvel.
+The Otraikkal Mandapam (single stone hall) is made of a single stone 3 feet thick.
 Oorthuva Thandavam, Venugopala, Rathi, Manmatha, Lakshmana and Indrajit are all excellently carved.
 The temple is also renowned for its murals.

 The composite columns of Virabhadra, holding a sword and a horn, are found be additions by the Vijayanagara kings in the early 1500s.
 Similar columns of Virabhadra are found in Meenakshi Temple at Madurai, Nellaiappar Temple at Tirunelveli, Kasi Viswanathar temple at Tenkasi, Krishnapuram Venkatachalapathy temple, Ramanathaswamy Temple at Rameswaram, Soundararajaperumal temple at Thadikombu, Srivilliputhur Andal temple, Srivaikuntanathan Perumal temple at Srivaikuntam, Avudayarkovil, Vaishnava Nambi and Thirukurungudivalli Nachiar temple at Thirukkurungudi.